 Laudemus is a choir of experienced choral singers who meet for a week each summer to sing choral evensong in picturesque parish churches throughout Dorset.
 We recruit from all over the UK (and further afield) and welcome applications from anyone whose sight-reading is above average and who relishes the challenge of singing in a small group.

-Laudemus – our ‘summer evensong choir’ – is the brainchild of choral director and former King’s Singer Jeremy Jackman, and Maurice Howell (chairman of the Wimborne Arts Festival 1990–1992).
-Originally a good, one-off idea, hatched in 1990 to bring cathedral-style choral evensong to village church congregations around Wimborne, we somehow returned year after year, and celebrated our 25th anniversary in 2015.
+The brainchild of choral director and former King’s Singer Jeremy Jackman, and Maurice Howell (chairman of the Wimborne Arts Festival 1990–1992), Laudemus was originally a good, one-off idea, hatched in 1990 to bring cathedral-style choral evensong to village church congregations around Wimborne.
+But it proved too good an idea to drop: somehow we found ourselves returning year after year, and 2020 marks our 30th anniversary.

-Our singers come from all over the UK (and often further afield) and while in Dorset we are resident at Bryanston School in Blandford Forum; non-residents are also welcome.
-Any competent choral singer can join us, and thanks to the support of the Michael James Music Trust, the Ann Jane Green Trust, the Hywel Duck Scholarship and generous individuals who contribute to our scholarship fund, our trustees are able to award three or four substantial scholarships each year to student singers (aged 18–25), and bursaries to singers of any age.
+While in Dorset we are resident at Bryanston School in Blandford Forum; non-residents willing to travel each day to the various churches are also welcome.
+Any competent choral singer can apply to join us for the week, and, thanks to the support of the Michael James Music Trust, the Ann Jane Green Trust and generous individuals who contribute to our scholarship fund, our trustees are able to award three or four substantial scholarships each year to student singers (aged 18–25), and bursaries to singers of any age.

 If you’d like to join the Laudemus mailing list, and be contacted about future choral evensong tours, either as a singer or as a member of the congregation, click here to download a form.

-Singers reading this in May or June, and wondering if there are any vacancies in the current year’s tour, should email Marianne Barton immediately.
+Choir numbers are usually finalised by the end of March.
+Singers reading this between April and June, and wondering if there are any last-minute vacancies in the current year’s tour, should email Marianne Barton immediately.